haziqj/iprior/cran-comments.md

   'Linear Regression using I-priors'
   'Linear Regression using I-Priors'

   *This is my first submission.
-Wicher Bergsma is the name of a colleague whose paper I have cited in the Description field. iprior and lm are R functions which I have mentioned in the Description field.
+Wicher Bergsma is the name of a colleague whose paper I have cited in the Description field.
 'I-prior' is a proper noun which has already been correcly capitalised.*